The Best Science Fiction of the Year 10: Awards

 The anthology placed third in the 1982 Locus Poll Award for Best Anthology.

 "Grotto of the Dancing Deer" won the 1980 Nebula Award for Best Short Story, the 1980 Analog Award for Best Short Story, and the 1981 Hugo Award for Best Short Story, and placed first in the 1981 Locus Poll Award for Best Short Story.

 "Scorched Supper on New Niger" placed sixteenth in the 1981 Locus Poll Award for Best Novelette.

 "Ginungagap" was nominated for the 1980 Nebula Award for Best Novelette and placed nineteenth in the 1981 Locus Poll Award for Best Novelette.

 "Frozen Journey" placed eighth in the 1981 Locus Poll Award for Best Short Story.

 "The Ugly Chickens" won the 1980 Nebula Award for Best Novelette and the 1981 World Fantasy Award for Best Short Fiction, was nominated for the 1981 Balrog Award for Best Short Fiction and the 1981 Hugo Award for Best Novelette, and placed fifth in the 1981 Locus Poll Award for Best Novelette.

 "Nightflyers" won the 1980 Analog Award for Best Novella/Novelette, was nominated for the 1981 Hugo Award for Best Novella, and placed first in the 1981 Locus Poll Award for Best Novella.

 "Beatnik Bayou" was nominated for the 1980 Nebula Award for Best Novelette and the 1981 Hugo Award for Best Novelette, and placed second in the 1981 Locus Poll Award for Best Novelette.

 "Window" was nominated for the 1980 Nebula Award for Best Short Story and placed fourth in the 1981 Locus Poll Award for Best Short Story.

 "Tell Us a Story" placed seventeenth in the 1981 Locus Poll Award for Best Novella.

 "Le Croix" placed fourteenth in the 1981 Locus Poll Award for Best Novella.

 "Slow Music" placed seventh in the 1981 Locus Poll Award for Best Novella.

+Reviews

+The book was reviewed by Sławomir Kędzierski for the Polish magazine "Fantastyka" (2/83, p.
+44-45).